 5 Times it Pays to Check the Chase Ultimate Rewards Portal

-While a lot of the experts hem and haw about this option and consider it less desirable than transferring your points to travel partners, I would argue that the Chase Ultimate Rewards travel portal has its own share of gems.
+While many experts hem and haw about this option and consider it less desirable than transferring your points to travel partners, I would argue that the Chase Ultimate Rewards travel portal has its own share of gems.
 It’s always worth weighing the pros and cons and exploring several options, of course, but there are instances where the Chase Ultimate Rewards portal will leave you far ahead.
 Here are a few of those situations:

 Before You Transfer Ultimate Rewards Points to a Hotel Partner